openwashdata-dev/workflow/docs/index.md

     - Add, commit and push all changes to GitHub
     - On GitHub, open issue 1 for adding data to `data-raw/` folder
       - use an issue template (example: https://github.com/openwashdata/cbssuitabilityhaiti/issues/1#issue-1657507593)
-2. Work on `data-raw/data_processing.R` to clean raw data and export tidy data
+2.  **Work on `data-raw/data_processing.R` to clean raw data and export tidy data**
 3. Once data reaches tidy state, in Console, execute `washr::setup_dictionary()`
-  1. Fill the description in `dictionary.csv` for each dataset and variable
+    - Fill the description in `dictionary.csv` for each dataset and variable
-4. Add, commit and push all changes to GitHub
+5. Add, commit and push all changes to GitHub
-5. On GitHub, open issue 3 for cross-checking in with data donator for correct understanding of variables in `dictionary.csv`
+6. On GitHub, open issue 3 for cross-checking in with data donator for correct understanding of variables in `dictionary.csv`
-6. Initiate documentation folder for writing up metadata and documentation for objects
+7. Initiate documentation folder for writing up metadata and documentation for objects
    - Create new folder R: `usethis::use_r()`
-7. Write documentation in `\R` folder using \#\[\[{roxygen}\]\] comments by executing in console: `washr::setup_roxygen()`
+8. Write documentation in `\R` folder by executing in console: `washr::setup_roxygen()`
+   - Open each documentation file in `\R` to write a title and description
-8. Add an additional package documentation to Package
+9. Add an additional package documentation to Package
    - `usethis::use_package_doc()`
    - If data documentation name is the same as package name, then add the following to the \*-package.R file
    - \#’ @aliases testduplicate-package